ppurwanto/github-followers/README.md

 ## If Only I had More Time . . .
 * Fine tune more details/styling and straighten out blemishes.
+    - :new: Responsively switch to a more intuitive search box User Interface for mobile/small screens instead of placing it in the menu sidebar.
+For example, model it after Google Chrome Mobile App's Omnibox:
+        1. Takes up the full length of the screen (or shares the same line with the logo; in that case, the logo should be shrinked on step 3 & returned to normal on step 4).
+        2. Fixed on top of the screen while scrolling.
+        3. When scrolling down and omnibox's original location is out of view, automatically hide the omnibox.
+        4. As soon as the user scrolled up even just a bit, automatically show the omnibox again.
+Repeat step 3 when the user scrolled down again.
 * Add more CSS/Materialize/ng animations, transitions, optimizations, etc.
 * Try Travis Continuous Integration (CI) for continual, automated testing.
+(:new: I see Heroku also provides its Pipeline system with Heroku CI.)
 * Try Angular (Platform) v4 with TypeScript, and also deeper ES6+ usage.
 * Be even more consistent in the language style guide that I follow (mainly Google's JavaScript [style](https://google.github.io/styleguide/jsguide.html) [guides](https://google.github.io/styleguide/javascriptguide.xml)) and Todd Motto's [AngularJS style guide](https://github.com/toddmotto/angularjs-styleguide).
-* More (practical ones) are in the form of TODO comments in my code.
+* More (practical ones) are in the form of `TODO` comments in my code.
 * As reference, I have only few months to less than a year of experience with Angular.js, jQuery, ES6+, Materialize CSS, SASS, etc. I do have over 8 years experience with core JavaScript since & mostly from ES3.
 Also, since quality is